Welcome to Amyloidosis Support Network!

 Amyloidosis is a disease that occurs when amyloid proteins build up in your organs.
 Amyloid is an abnormal protein usually produced by cells in your bone marrow that can be deposited in any tissue or organ.
 Amyloidosis is rare, and the exact cause is often unknown.
 Treatments are available to help you manage your amyloidosis symptoms.

-Learn more about Amyloidosis from Amyloidosis Patient Support Community.
+Learn more about Amyloidosis (and the various types of Amyloidosis) from Amyloidosis Patient Support Community.

 This site is a virtual community intended to be a safe place for patients and family members as young as age 12, to visit for information, discussion, venting and mutual support.
 Members come from many backgrounds.
 Some have a strong religious faith, and others no faith; some are children and others adults, rich and poor, graduate educated or taught by life.
 Our common denominators are that we share a life journey, and we try to help each other.